hovojuharyan/mineSQL/README.md

 file system.
 The directory name is `dataf`.

 Files are representations of tables, their metadata + data.
-Metadata containing files are prefixed with `tbl_` followed by the table name, data containing files are prefixed with `tbl_data_`
+Metadata containing files are prefixed with `tbl_metadata_` followed by the table name, data containing files are prefixed with `tbl_data_`

 Metadata file consists of single line with the following form